Bubbles in a box: Eliminating edge nucleation in cold-atom simulators of vacuum decay: Lattice simulations

 \subsection{Physical parameters}

-We simulate a quasi-2D analog system, in which the atoms are tightly confined along the vertical direction by a harmonic potential $V_\bot(z)=\tfrac{1}{2}m\omega_\bot^2z^2$.
-This setup is experimentally preferred over a 3D system as it allows the entire field to be directly imaged (rather than being reconstructed from line-of-sight-integrated images), and also avoids challenges associated with levitating both atomic species equally against gravity.
-Our states $\ket{\down}$ and $\ket{\up}$ correspond to the $\ket{F,m_F}=\ket{1,0}$ and $\ket{1,-1}$ hyperfine states of ${}^{39}\mathrm{K}$, respectively.
-In a uniform magnetic field $B\approx57.5\,\mathrm{G}$ the nonlinear two-body interactions between these states are such that the effective relativistic equation of motion~\eqref{eq:eom} for the relative phase field $\phi$ is achieved by setting the population imbalance $(n_\down-n_\up)/(n_\down+n_\up)\approx0.298$~\cite{Lysebo:2010fesh,Jenkins:2023npg,Brown:2025wxy}.
+We simulate a quasi-2D system in which the atoms are tightly vertically confined by a harmonic potential $V_\bot(z)=\tfrac{1}{2}m\omega_\bot^2z^2$.
+This is preferable to a 3D system as it allows the entire field to be directly imaged (rather than being reconstructed from line-of-sight-integrated images), and avoids challenges associated with levitating both atomic species equally against gravity.
+Our states $\ket{\down},\ket{\up}$ are the $\ket{F,m_F}=\ket{1,0},\ket{1,-1}$ hyperfine states of ${}^{39}\mathrm{K}$.
+In a uniform magnetic field $B\approx57.5\,\mathrm{G}$ the two-body interactions between these states are such that the relativistic equation of motion~\eqref{eq:eom} is achieved by setting $(n_\down-n_\up)/(n_\down+n_\up)\approx0.298$~\cite{Lysebo:2010fesh,Jenkins:2023npg,Brown:2025wxy}.